fxy233/DataAnalysis-Plateform/readme.md

 ## Functionality

 The Data Analysis platform can filter and analyze data collected from the backend data from one restaurant.
+It is designed originally for restaurant to manage their stock, by giving them the recommended dishes in order to keep all the stocked ingredients flow in an appropriate speed.

 It can visualize the following items: